 - people over 65

-- parent/carers of disabled children (find out more about Direct Payments for children in Peterborough and Cambridgeshire)
+- parent/carers of disabled children (find out more about Direct Payments for children in Cambridgeshire and Direct Payments for children in Peterborough)

 We will carry out an assessment, then find out what you want to achieve.
-We will then look at the ways that the personal budget money could be used to support your needs.
+We will then look woith you at the ways your needs could be best supported.
 This will be written down in a document called a support plan.
-You can take some, or all of your entire personal budget as a Direct Payment to organise services yourself.
+We will allocate you a level of budget that is calculated be enough to meet your level of needs, this is referred to as a Personal Budget.
+Your Personal Budget will be made up of the amount we financially assess you as being able to cover yourself plus any contribution the council might make.
+You can take some, or all of your council contribution to your personal budget as a Direct Payment to organise services yourself.
 If you are unable to do this you can ask us to arrange services for you.

 How do you work out my personal budget?